Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-Scalar quantisation avoids this overhead, as distances can be computed directly from binary codes, a property that has proven advantageous in applications such as mobile product search \cite{Feng12}.
-A further advantage of hyperplane-based scalar quantisation is its exponential partitioning power: $K$ hyperplanes induce $2^K$ distinct regions, whereas vector quantisation would require $2^K$ centroids to achieve comparable granularity.
-Efficient methods, such as product quantisation, have been proposed to scale vector quantisation to this regime \cite{Jegou11}.
-More recently, researchers have begun exploring approaches that unify the strengths of scalar and vector quantisation, and the reader is referred to \cite{He13} and references therein for a detailed survey of this line of work.
+Scalar quantisation avoids this overhead because distances can be computed directly from binary codes.
+This property has proven advantageous in applications such as mobile product search~\cite{Feng12}.
+Hyperplane-based scalar quantisation also partitions the space efficiently. $K$ hyperplanes in general position partition the space into $\sum_{j=0}^{D}\binom{K}{j}$ regions, which attains the full $2^{K}$ only when $K \le D$.
+In the high-bit regime $K \gg D$ that retrieval typically employs, the count grows only polynomially, as $\mathcal{O}(K^{D})$; yet a vector quantiser matching even this many cells would require an explicit codebook of comparable cardinality.
+Efficient methods, such as product quantisation, have been proposed to scale vector quantisation to this regime~\cite{Jegou11}.
+More recently, researchers have begun exploring approaches that unify the strengths of scalar and vector quantisation.
+We refer the reader to~\cite{He13} and references therein for a detailed survey of this line of work. \fi